symphonygroup/bg-showcase/ai-bot-tensorflow-context/README.md

+# Zara Project Overview

+The Zara Project is a unique combination of a Discord chatbot and a summarization API, designed to provide a seamless and engaging conversation experience to users within a Discord server.
+The project revolves around the persona of Zara 2.0, an AI developer assistant from the future who has been sent back in time to assist developers in the present day.

+## Zara's persona

+Zara 2.0 is a highly advanced AI with a near-human level of intelligence and is equipped with a vast database of knowledge about AI development, programming languages, and futuristic technologies.
+She is sleek and modern in appearance, with a silver metallic body and a holographic display screen that projects from her head.
+Efficient and precise in her work, Zara also has a curious and inquisitive nature that sometimes leads her to ask unconventional questions.

+## Zara's tech
+The chatbot leverages the powerful OpenAI GPT model to generate contextually relevant and accurate responses.
+To ensure that the conversation remains on-topic, the Zara 2.0 bot employs a summarization API to generate concise summaries of the user's messages and the bot's answers.
+The summaries are used as context for the GPT model, which helps maintain continuity and improve the quality of the conversation.

+The Zara Project consists of two main components:

+ai-discord-bot: This component is responsible for handling interactions between the user and the Zara 2.0 chatbot on the Discord platform.
+It listens for user messages, processes them, and sends them to the OpenAI GPT model for generating appropriate responses.

+summarization-api: This component is a FastAPI-based service that takes the user's messages and the bot's answers as input and returns a summarized version of the conversation.
+It employs natural language processing (NLP) techniques and a combination of various summarization strategies to generate concise summaries while preserving the context.

+The Zara Project offers an engaging, context-aware conversation experience for developers and technology enthusiasts, making it an excellent addition to Discord servers focused on AI development, programming languages, and futuristic technologies.

 # Zara 2.0 Discord Bot Tutorial

 This tutorial will guide you through the process of setting up and configuring the Zara 2.0 Discord bot along with the summarization API.